 The Noise Program’s primary focus is to address and educate the public on the following types of noise disturbances within Portland city limits:

-- Amplified sounds (speech, music, events, parades)
+- Amplified sounds (speech, music, events, etc.)

 - Commercial and industrial operations

-- Residential HVAC equipment
+- Residential mechanical equipment

 - Motor vehicles (in rare cases)